Key dates and times in new Tory leadership race

 The Conservative Party is scrambling to find a replacement for Liz Truss, who will become their third leader and the UK’s third prime minister in two months.

-That person is due to begin their job by a week on Friday, under plans laid out by Sir Graham Brady, chairman of the influential 1922 committee.
+That person is due to be in place by Friday 28 October, under plans laid out by Sir Graham Brady, chairman of the influential 1922 committee.

 Here The Independent takes a look at the timetable of how the new PM will be voted in: